turnkeylinux/confconsole/README.rst

 The Advanced menu provides the below functionality in all appliances (some items have additional docs available via clickable headings).
-Note that some appliances may include additional (or modified) plugins.

 - `Networking`_: